BloatingRoadmap

 • do not keep shrinking food variety if the next useful step is clinical testing or a supervised treatment trial

-For now, use when low FODMAP does not work if a careful diet trial never made the pattern readable.
+For the focused comparison, use bile-acid diarrhea vs IBS-D. Use when low FODMAP does not work if a careful diet trial never made the pattern readable.

 Serotonin and Gut-Brain Medication Route